Commonfare-net/macao-social-wallet/doc/API.md

 3. participant offers the QRcode to the vendor for scanning
 4. vendor scans the /stash/claim url and confirms payment

+- TODO
+  - API design
+  - GET /stash/create/:amount
+  - POST /stash/create
+  - GET /stash/claim/:stash-id
+  - POST /stash/claim

 ## GET /stash/create/:amount

-Create a signed stash of `amount` ready to be given
+Create a signed stash of `amount` ready to be given, returns human readable stash-id and QR image.

-## GET /stash/claim
+## POST /stash/create

-Ask for the secret code of a stash to claim
+Same as GET, but with POST field `amount`

 ## GET /stash/claim/:stash-id

-Claim a stash of coins by url (direct link from qrcode)
+Claim a stash of coins by url (can also be a direct link from qrcode)

+## POST /stash/claim

+Same as GET, but with POST field `stash-id`